What is a gift in a will?

 I’ve already made a will, is it too late to leave a gift?

 If you have already made a will, it is easy to add a codicil (a document that adds to or alters a will) leaving a gift to us.
-Your solicitor can draw this up for you.
+Your solicitor can draw this up for you or you can use the template provided here.
 It is signed in the same manner as a will and placed with this document.

 When should I update my will?